-This case stopped the Queensland Government using baited drumlines to kill sharks in the Great Barrier Reef Marine Park.
+This case stopped the Queensland Government using baited drumlines to deliberately kill sharks in the Great Barrier Reef Marine Park.

 The Queensland Government had operated a Shark Control Program (SCP) to kill sharks along the Queensland coast since the 1960s but, in 2009, was forced to reapply for approval under the Great Barrier Reef Marine Park Act 1975 (Cth).